soltanloo/DirectMappedCache/README.md

 # Notes
-This project got the highest mark with the most retarded TA of our time.
+This project scored the highest whilst delivered to the most retarded TA of our time.
+A true bastard.